-Although the federal government does not recognize the toxins sprayed in the process of emptying cesspools as illegal pollution, Devries asserts that these spray systems, “are affecting their health and ruining their lives.”
+Although the federal government does not recognize the toxins sprayed in the process of emptying cesspools as illegal Pollution, Devries asserts that these spray systems, “are affecting their health and ruining their lives.”
 So why is spraying raw sewage onto the homes of people happening, simply put, it is cheap.
 “Research so far has reportedly determined that alternative systems cannot be operated as inexpensively as the current open-cesspool and waste-sprayer system,” says Devries.

-In the Factory Farm Drones video, community members liken the spray to “rain” and they have too close their windows and doors to keep it from getting inside their homes, but the smell pervades nonetheless.
+In the Factory Farm Drones video, community members liken the spray to “rain” and they have to close their windows and doors to keep it from getting inside their homes, but the smell pervades nonetheless.

 “I was shocked at the number and extent of documentable health impacts,” explains Devries, “For example, the chemicals and odors are associated with higher rates of asthma among children who go to school in these areas, as well as higher blood pressure and weakened immune system function among people who live in the vicinity of the facilities.”

-“Decades ago, North Carolina enacted a law that prevents those affected by these facilities from bringing suits over their air and water pollution,” says Devries.
+“Decades ago, North Carolina enacted a law that prevents those affected by these facilities from bringing suits over their air and water Pollution,” says Devries.
 Further, “In North Carolina, these factory farms and open-air cesspools are disproportionately located in communities where the percentages of low-income and minority residents are significantly higher than the state and national averages.”

-These people do not have the means to move out of their neighborhoods and are being systematically forced to endure the pollution and negative health impacts that come with living close to a factory farm.
+These people do not have the means to move out of their neighborhoods and are being systematically forced to endure the Pollution and negative health impacts that come with living close to a factory farm.